Root-101/api-gateway/README.md

 ---

-#### About v3.x:
+#### About v4.x:

-This version add a management api to configure the gateway services without redeploying the service.
+This version adds a postgres DB so that the route configuration can be saved and can be loaded if the service is restarted.

-This version include the api docs and a postman collection with preconfigured endpoints
+This version include the api docs and a postman collection with preconfigured endpoints.

 ### Env Variables to configure the service: